luslab/oz-bulk-rnaseq/README.md

 -   The I used  [Sleuth](https://pachterlab.github.io/sleuth/)  (also developed by Pachter lab) to perform differential gene and transcript expression analysis.

 **SVD (singular value decomposition) analysis**

 -   For doing this you can use the gene-level count table obtained from Kallisto.
+I wrote everything in R and I can send you some litterature which explains a bit the underlying math and idea.
+Also happy to speak about it over skype.